instamaven/whereareyou-android/README.md

 ## Where Are You? ##

-Simple Android application to connect friends and to watch their positions at Google Map in real time.
+Simple Android application to connect friends and to watch their location at Google Map in real time.

 No server code.
 Google Firebase backend.